-The RME Program funds projects to provide farmers with the knowledge, skills, and tools needed to make informed risk management decisions for their operations.
-Risk management strategies can range from futures, options, and forward contracts to broader strategies such as crop and enterprise diversification, conservation planning, new and value-added markets, and asset building.
-The program currently has five priority topics — production, price or marketing, human resources, legal, and financial risk.
+The ERME program funds projects that provide farmers with the knowledge, skills, and tools to make informed risk management decisions for their operations.
+Risk management strategies can range from engaging in futures, options, and forward contracts to broader strategies such as crop and enterprise diversification, conservation planning, new and value-added markets, and asset building.
+The program currently has five priority topics: production, price or marketing, human resources, legal, and financial risk.

-The program is managed by USDA’s National Institute of Food and Agriculture (NIFA) and operates through four regional centers and a fifth national digital center:
+The program is managed by the U.S. Department of Agriculture’s (USDA) National Institute of Food and Agriculture (NIFA) and operates through four regional centers and a fifth digital center:

-NIFA makes the initial grants to the four regional centers that then solicit grant applications from the regions they represent.
-The regional centers all use the same process for soliciting and picking grantees, but each sets its own priorities to align with their region’s needs.
-The Universities that house the regional centers compete from time to time for that hosting privilege.
-The last competition took place in 2009.
+NIFA makes the initial grants to the four regional centers, which then solicit grant applications on a competitive basis from the regions they represent.
+The regional centers all use the same process for soliciting and selecting grantees, but each sets its own priorities to align with their region’s needs.
+The universities that house the regional centers compete from time to time for that hosting privilege; the last competition took place in 2009.

-The 2008 Farm Bill directed NIFA to emphasize grants to risk management education projects that assist:
+NIFA emphasizes grants to risk management education projects that assist:

-RME regional centers have funded about 1,000 projects in every state since their creation in 2002 after the program was authorized in 2000.
+ERME regional centers have funded over 1,000 projects in every state since their creation in 2002 (the program was authorized in 2000).
 These projects have engaged tens of thousands of farmer participants in risk management education training.
-In Fiscal Year 2012 alone, 35 projects in 23 states were funded, serving over 50,000 participants.
+In fiscal year (FY) 2018, 69 projects in over 30 states were funded, serving over 35,000 participants.

 Examples of recent projects include:

-Each year, each of the four regional centers releases a Request for Applications (RFA) typically sometime during the fall, and will keep the application period open through early November.
-All of the regional centers use the same evaluation criteria and process for choosing project grantees, and have the same online grant application.
-The applications is accessed through each regional center’s website, not grants.gov.
+Every year, each of the four regional centers releases a Request for Applications (RFA) – typically during the fall – and will keep the application period open through mid-November.
+All the regional centers use the same evaluation criteria and process for choosing project grantees and have the same online grant application.
+The RFAs are accessed through each regional center’s website.

 All of the centers set different funding priorities, as outlined in the RFA, that are based on the priorities of each region.

 Grant awardees are chosen at the regional level by each regional center’s review panel.
-Awards are typically made in May of the following year.
+Awards are typically made in the spring of the following year.

-The 2014 Farm Bill retains those priorities and further amended the program to specifically mention farm financial benchmarking as a specific risk management strategy the program can support.
-However, the list of risk management strategies contained in the law does not limit RMA’s ability to promote other risk management strategies.
+The 2014 Farm Bill retained those priorities and further amended the program to specifically mention farm financial benchmarking as a specific risk management strategy the program can support.
 Farm financial benchmarking involves comparing the performance of similar farms using data in order to identify the strengths and weaknesses of an agricultural enterprise.

 |Fiscal Year||Total Farm Bill Mandatory Funding (in millions)|

-Please note: The funding levels in the chart above show the amount of mandatory funding reserved by the 2014 Farm Bill for this program to be provided through USDA’s Commodity Credit Corporation.
-However, Congress does at times pass subsequent appropriations legislation that caps the funding level for a particular year for a particular program at less than provided by the farm bill in order to use the resulting savings to fund a different program.
-In addition, OREI is subject to automatic cuts as part of an annual sequestration process established by the Budget Control Act of 2011.
-Therefore, despite its “mandatory” status, the funding level for a given year could be less than the farm bill dictates should the Appropriations Committees decide to raid the farm bill to fund other programs under its jurisdiction.
+Please note: The funding levels in the chart above show the amount of mandatory funding reserved by the 2018 Farm Bill for this program to be provided through USDA’s Commodity Credit Corporation.
+However, Congress does at times pass subsequent appropriations legislation that either caps the funding level for a particular year for a particular program at less than provided by the farm bill, or provide additional discretionary funding.
+In addition, ERME is subject to automatic cuts as part of an annual sequestration process established by the Budget Control Act of 2011.